About this courseSkip About this course

-Join this course if you want to advance your career and get the latest academic knowledge on creating a more sustainable biobased future.
+Join the MOOC From Fossil Resources to Biomass: A Business and Economics Perspective if you want to advance your career and get the latest academic knowledge on creating a more sustainable biobased future.

 After this course, you will have an improved understanding of other relevant disciplines, and be able to better communicate outside of your own field of expertise in chemistry or technology.
 You will get a solid foundation of relevant concepts in the biobased economy and biobased products such as: